© Martinmark | Dreamstime.com

 Adrenal fatigue symptoms are more appropriately referred to as symptoms of poorly functioning HPA axis.
 The HPA axis is your body’s hormonal response system to chronic stress.
 “HPA” refers to three hormone-secreting glands, the hypothalamus and the pituitary gland in the brain, and the adrenal glands, which sit on top of the kidneys.

 When your body is bombarded by repeated stressful situations and prolonged stress responses, you pay a price.
 Your HPA axis can start to under-react or overreact to stress, or may function in inappropriate rhythms.
 This, in turn, taxes your body’s nervous, hormonal, immune, metabolic, and cardiovascular systems, causing fatigue, insomnia, and a variety of other physical and psychological symptoms that are generally known as adrenal fatigue symptoms or hpa dysfunction symptoms.

-HPA axis dysfunction symptoms are caused by stress include a feeling of persistent, excessive tiredness and a lack of energy that just doesn’t seem to go away no matter how much sleep you get.
+HPA axis dysfunction symptoms are caused by stress and can include a feeling of persistent, excessive tiredness and a lack of energy that just doesn’t seem to go away no matter how much sleep you get.
 In addition to fatigue, adrenal fatigue symptoms include one or more of the following:

 - Muscle pain